mongodb/docs/source/administration/replica-sets.rst

 .. warning::

-   Replica set configurations can trigger the current :term:`primary` to step down forcing an :term:`election`.
+   Replica set configuration changes can trigger the current :term:`primary` to step down forcing an :term:`election`.
 This causes the current shell session to produce an error even when the operation succeeds.
 Clients connected to this replica set will also disconnect.

 .. _replica-set-node-priority-configuration: